-The woman was 44 years old, though her professional age was tures were drawn and haggard, showing no trace of former beauty.
+Hsuch Fang looked at the newcomer and laughed sarcastically.
+The woman was 44 years old, though her professional age was 32.
+Without cosmetics, her features were drawn and haggard, showing no trace of former beauty.

 "How could you ever be a First Class girl?"
 Hsueh Fang said scornfully.